Changes and additions to the Mapping Rules

 See 3.9.1.13.

-• Specified that if the road follows a stylobate, the “Level A” and “Level B” values do not change.
+• Specified that if a road follows a stylobate, the “Level A” and “Level B” values do not change.

 • Location and organization classification continues to be updated.